Data Items: A Fashion Landscape at The Museum of Modern Art

-The visualization is magnificently displayed as a closing piece to the exhibition, printed at large scale over three huge 20-foot-high walls in the sixth floor lobby of the original MoMA building on 53rd street, towering over the visitors just as they alight from the escalators.
+The visualization is magnificently displayed as the closing piece to the exhibition, printed at large scale over three huge twenty-foot-high walls in the sixth floor lobby towering over visitors as they stepped off the escalators.

-Opening on October 1, 2017, the show explores the present, past — and sometimes the future — of 111 items of clothing and accessories that have had a strong impact on the world in the 20th and 21st centuries, and continue to hold currency today.
-Among them are pieces as well-known and transformative as the Levi’s 501s, the Breton shirt, and the Little Black Dress, and as ancient and culturally charged as the sari, the pearl necklace, the kippah, and the keffiyeh.
+Opening on October 1, 2017, the show explored the present, past — and sometimes the future — of 111 items of clothing and accessories that have had a strong impact on the world in the twentieth and twenty-first centuries, and continue to hold currency today.
+Among them are pieces as well known and transformative as Levi’s 501s, the Breton shirt, and the Little Black Dress, and as ancient and culturally charged as the sari, the pearl necklace, the kippah, and the keffiyeh.

-It’s an incredibly fascinating and moving exhibition; just by reading the list of 111 elements, it’s striking to immediately realize how much fashion plays a prominent role as a connecting tissue between people and cultures, and affects how we live, think and express ourselves in our societies and communities.
+It was a fascinating and moving exhibition; just by reading the checklist of the 111 items, it’s striking to immediately realize how prominent a role fashion plays as a connective tissue between people and cultures, and how strongly it affects how we live, think, and express ourselves in our societies and communities.

-What can we understand of the principles that guided the curatorial process by looking at this pool of unstructured and highly qualitative data?
+How could we understand and translate for the viewer the principles that guided the curatorial process by looking at this pool of unstructured and highly qualitative data?

-The visualization we designed, called “Data ITEMS: A Fashion Landscape”, is built around two main points of view on the collection that are articulated over different levels of information:
+The visualization we designed, called “Data Items: A Fashion Landscape”, built around two main points of view on the collection that are articulated over different levels of information:

-- The Landscape depicts all of the 111 items and provides both an overview of the structure of show and a visual access to the stories and characteristics of each of the pieces exhibited.
+The Landscape depicts all of the 111 items and provides both an overview of the structure of the exhibition and a visual access to the stories and characteristics of each of the pieces exhibited.

 In the first level, the Landscape, we provide a background and texture for the visual narration.
-This level of information reveals what we discovered about the hidden connections and patterns that guided the curatorial process and flow of the show depicting the 111 objects through their intrinsic meanings.
+This level of information reveals what we discovered about the hidden connections and patterns that guided the curatorial process and the flow of the exhibition depicting the 111 objects through their intrinsic meanings.

 The questions we tried to answer include, for example:

-- Is it a cause or an effect?
-Was the item included in the show because it’s very existence in a way sparked a cultural or social reaction or because it was itself the product of a tension in a specific moment?
+Is it a cause or an effect?
+Was the item included in the show because its very existence helped to spark cultural or social change, or because it was itself the product of tension in a specific moment?

-Each one of the items therefore became a symbol I drew on the wall, whose visual features depend on this oddly assorted but thought-provoking set of quantitative and qualitative attributes
+Each item became a symbol I drew on the wall, whose visual features depend on this oddly assorted but thought-provoking set of quantitative and qualitative attributes.

-We needed to build our own dataset: we dug deep into the stories of the 111 items and in the documentation of the background research conducted by the curatorial team and we conceived a set of questions that we used as a base to analyze each element of the collection and categorize them according to multiple overlapping criteria.
+We needed to build our own dataset: we dug deep into the stories of the 111 items and into the documentation of the background research conducted by the curatorial team, and we conceived a set of questions that we used as a base to analyze each item and categorize it according to multiple overlapping criteria.

-Eight of these items then become Capstones in the visualization, eight symbols we used to bring the attention to how fashion impacts our world at a scale that is often overlooked.
-Fashion is now estimated as a $2.5 trillion industry, directly responsible for approximately 20% of the global industrial waste and of 10% of global carbon emissions.
-The entire lifecycle of a fashion item often involves tens of industries and sectors, from agriculture to retail, from transportation to finance; we used the stories of these very specific products to provide a glimpse of all the human lives touched by a garment or an accessory before we wear it.
+Eight of these items then become Capstones in the visualization, eight symbols we used to call attention to how fashion impacts our world at a scale that is often overlooked.
+Fashion is now estimated to be a $2.5 trillion industry, directly responsible for approximately 20% of the global industrial waste and of 10% of global carbon emissions.
+The entire lifecycle of a fashion item often involves tens of industries and sectors, from agriculture to retail, from transportation to finance; we used the stories of these very specific products to provide a glimpse of all the human lives touched by a garment or an accessory before it is worn.

-Sometimes the meaningful data is in the macro and not in the micro: you just have to remember to regularly take a step back, squint your eyes to avoid getting distracted by the details, and try looking at the overarching structures that emerge.
+Sometimes the meaningful data is in the macro and not in the micro: you just have to remember to regularly take a step back, squint your eyes to avoid getting distracted by the details, and look for the overarching structures that emerge.

-It has been an exercise in exploring and depicting the richness and depth of soft data.
+It was an exercise in exploring and depicting the richness and depth of soft data.

-Many of my most recent projects try to explore how we can adopt a broader definition of data, encompassing also the more subjective, intimate, personal and therefore imperfect aspects of the information systems that we live in.
+Many of my most recent projects explore how we can adopt a broader definition of data, encompassing also the more subjective, intimate, personal, and therefore imperfect, aspects of the information systems that we live in.

-Enriching hard data by combining it with an additional layer of “softer” and more qualitative information is in many situations a successful strategy to provide a very much needed context, that helps decoding and interpreting the most complex and multifaceted scenarios.
-And soft data, because of their shapeless nature, command a very different approach to visual representation.
+Enriching hard data by combining it with an additional layer of “softer” and more qualitative information is in many situations a successful strategy to provide a much needed context that helps decode and interpret the most complex and multifaceted scenarios.
+And soft data, because of their shapeless nature, demand a very different approach to visual representation.
 To surface their true characteristics, I often take a temporary break from the conventions of data visualization — more commonly associated with formal sets of rules and good practices derived directly from a scientific and statistically-sound approach to the representation of information — and I experiment freely with visual languages and techniques, including largely using hand drawing and deliberately imprecise renderings to express the quantities I’m working with.
-I do this to avoid focusing the attention of the reader on the precision of the output (a very common situation with more traditional data visualization) and instead to drive their attention toward other more human aspects of it..
+I do this to avoid focusing the attention of the reader on the precision of the output (a very common situation with more traditional data visualization) and instead seek to drive their attention toward other more human aspects of it.

 In the specific case of the original data visualization I designed for the show, I believe the hand-drawn rendition of the highly subjective and ephemeral data I was working with goes a long way to represent faithfully its nature: by no means is this a cold but perfect scientific observation of reality; it is instead a dataset built on subjective interpretation of fluid concepts such as culture, identity, inspiration, rebellion, or belonging.